tigefa4u/tigefa4u.github.io/_posts/2014-01-03-deploy-redmine-on-opensift-with-ssh.md

 tags: [ruby, rhc, openshift]
 ---

-frist sign in on [openshift.redhat.com](https://openshift.redhat.com) or sign up new one its free with 1GB storeage.
+Frist sign in on [openshift.redhat.com](https://openshift.redhat.com/app/login) or sign up new one its free with 1GB storeage.

 if existing member openshift know for start, using `rhc setup`